MaxEdgar/infograbber/README.md

 <pre><code>deactivate</code></pre>

 <h2>Conclusion</h2>
 <p>You have successfully created and run a Python script to gather system information on Kali Linux,, yu can modify the script as needed and share it with others on GitHub.
-If you have any questions or issues, don’t hesitate to ask for help!....PLS COLLAB</p>
+If you have any questions or issues, don’t hesitate to ask for help!....PLS COLLAB I Also gonna upload the python script asap and make an automated installer for the code. i also gonna release my new IP tracking tools.</p>

 </body>
 </html>